Bias Response Team

 Addressing Incidents of Bias at Fairfield University

 The Bias Response Team is comprised of campus partners from administration, academics, student affairs, and the student body.
 The Bias Response Team is headed by staff from the Office of Residence Life and Office of Human Resources.
-Any member of the University community wishing to contact the Bias Response Team may do so by contacting Ophelie Rowe Allen or Peter Carlson.
+Any member of the University community wishing to contact the Bias Response Team may do so by contacting Ophelie Rowe Allen.